kinverarity1/emdpler_wrapper/readme.md

     Finished processing dependencies for eminduction==0.0.0

 See the docstrings in ``emdpler.py`` for information on how to call the forward modelling program.
 It's intended to be simpler than doing it by hand: during the installation it compiles ``emdpler`` using ``gfortran`` and then when you call the forward modelling routine from Python it runs ``emdpler`` in a temporary directory, creating the input files and reading in the output files, and then deleting them all automatically.

-See these example IPython notebooks:

- - example 1
- - example 2